How does the 2001/14/EC differ from the Machinery Directive?

 If the display is reduced or enlarged depending on the size of the device, the proportions specified in the above drawing must be observed.
 However, the vertical dimension of the display should not be less than 40 mm if possible.

-What harmonised standards often need to be taken into account, in particular when assessing conformity under the Noise Emissions Directive for outdoor equipment and machinery?
+What harmonized standards often need to be considered, in particular when assessing conformity under the Noise Emissions Directive for outdoor equipment and machinery?

-These harmonised standards are similar to the standards of the Machinery Directive.
+These harmonized standards are similar to the standards of the Machinery Directive.

 EN 60745 series: Noise emission of portable motorized hand tools.